-Automated field service scheduling: the power of Computer Vision AI
+Automated Field Service Scheduling: The Power of Computer Vision AI

-According to an industry survey, 52% of companies still use manual methods for most of their field service tasks, such as scheduling and work planning.
+According to an industry survey, in 2018 52% of companies were still using manual methods for most of their field service tasks, such as scheduling and work planning.
 These activities almost always have a negative effect on operations.
 Human schedulers must keep up to date with multiple technicians, including their availability and skills.
 Human error – such as double booking and mismatching skills – is inevitable, as are job overruns and cancellations.
 Field service scheduling gets even more complicated when companies outsource parts of their field operations to sub-contractors.

 AI technology overcomes the hurdles faced by manual schedulers by automatically assigning jobs to the right technicians based on history, skills, location, priority, tools and availability, to drive higher job success rates.
-An effective AI-driven scheduling solution must factor in the following considerations:
+An effective AI-driven scheduling solution must factor in the following five considerations:

-Service rules – these are instituted by the company and cannot be overridden; examples include a rule that technicians cannot be assigned jobs that fall on their days off, or those requiring technical certifications that they do not have.
+- Service rules – these are instituted by the company and cannot be overridden; examples include a rule that technicians cannot be assigned jobs that fall on their days off, or those requiring technical certifications that they do not have.

-Unplanned capacity changes – AI-based systems can automatically recalibrate when the organization receives urgent service requests or unexpected cancellations, which either increase or reduce capacity of the workforce.
+- Unplanned capacity changes – AI-based systems can automatically recalibrate when the organization receives urgent service requests or unexpected cancellations, which either increase or reduce capacity of the workforce.

-Unforeseen circumstances – black swan events impact an organization’s ability to provide service, requiring rapid changes to prioritization and scheduling to ensure optimal service delivery continuity.
+- Unforeseen circumstances – black swan events impact an organization’s ability to provide service, requiring rapid changes to prioritization and scheduling to ensure optimal service delivery continuity.

-Call and technician history – historical data is the best way to determine the average time it takes a particular technician to complete a certain task, in order to identify the worker who can do the job fastest, as well as which staff need additional training.
+- Call and technician history – historical data is the best way to determine the average time it takes a particular technician to complete a certain task, in order to identify the worker who can do the job fastest, as well as which staff need additional training.

 Computer Vision AI in field service